First Chief Directorate: FCD residency organization

 The KGB First Chief Directorate residency was the equivalent of the U.S. Central Intelligence Agency (CIA) station.
-The chief of residency (resident) was the equivalent of the CIA's Chief of Station.
+The chief of residency (Resident) was the equivalent of the CIA's Chief of Station.

 A legal resident is a spy who operates in a foreign country under diplomatic cover (e.g., from his country's embassy).
 He is an official member of the consular staff, such as a commercial, cultural, or military attaché.
 Thus, he has diplomatic immunity from prosecution and cannot be arrested by the host country if suspected of espionage.
 The most the host country can do is send him back to his home country.
 He is in charge of the residency and the personnel.
 He is also an official contact who well-known people in government can contact in times of crisis.

 In 1962, KGB Washington, D.C.
 Resident Aleksandr Fomin (real name Alexander Feklisov) played a huge role in resolving the Cuban Missile Crisis.

 The residency was divided into lines (sections).
 Each line was responsible for its assigned task of gathering intelligence.
 For instance, one of the lines was responsible for counterintelligence.

-The Line KR (short for "kontrazvietka," counterintelligence) played a big role in the KGB residency, being responsible for counterintelligence and security of the residency and the consulate or embassy that housed the residency.
+The Line KR (short for "kontrazviedka," counterintelligence) played a big role in the KGB residency, being responsible for counterintelligence and security of the residency and the consulate or embassy that housed the residency.
 Mainly it used so-called "defensive counterintelligence" tactics.
 This meant that Line KR attention and force was used for the internal security.
 Line KR had operational control over residency personnel, surveillance, establishment of any suspicious contacts of residency personnel with citizens of the country where they are staying that they had not reported, checking personal mail, etc. Line KR used such tactics to prevent or uncover anyone from the residency or embassy from being recruited by the enemy, such as the U.S. Federal Bureau of Investigation (FBI).